Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 - move their units

-- make the unit attack one or many times
+- make the unit attack one times

 - play one or more cards